Back To Search Results

 "61-6-2.
 NEW MEXICO MEDICAL BOARD--APPOINTMENT--TERMS--QUALIFICATIONS.--

-A. There is created the "New Mexico medical board", consisting of nine members.
-The board shall be composed of two public members, one physician assistant and six reputable physicians of known ability who are graduates of medical colleges or schools in good standing and who have been licensed physicians in and bona fide residents of
+A. The "New Mexico Medical Board" was created, consisting of 9 members.
+The board shall be composed of 2 public members, 1 physician assistant, and 6 reputable physicians of known ability who are graduates of medical colleges or schools in good standing and who have been licensed physicians and bona fide residents of

-New Mexico for a period of five years immediately preceding the date of their appointment.
-The physician assistant shall have been a licensed physician assistant and a resident of New Mexico for at least five years immediately preceding the date of appointment.
-Public members of the board shall be residents of New Mexico, shall not have been licensed by the board, or have practiced as physicians, and shall have no significant financial interest, direct or indirect, in the occupation regulated.
+New Mexico for 5 years immediately preceding the date of their appointment.
+The physician assistant shall have been a licensed physician assistant and a resident of New Mexico for at least 5 years immediately preceding the appointment date.
+Public board members shall be residents of New Mexico, shall not have been licensed by the board or have practiced as physicians, and shall have no significant financial interest, direct or indirect, in the occupation regulated.

-B. The governor shall appoint the physician members from a list of names submitted to the governor by the New Mexico medical society or its authorized governing body or council.
-The list shall contain five names of qualified physicians for each physician member to be appointed.
+B. The governor shall appoint the physician members from a list of names submitted to the governor by the New Mexico Medical Society or its authorized governing body or council.
+The list shall contain 5 names of qualified physicians for each physician member to be appointed.
 Physician member vacancies shall be filled in the same manner.

-C. The governor shall appoint the physician assistant member from a list of names submitted to the governor by the New Mexico Academy of physician assistants or its authorized governing body or council.
-The list shall contain five names of qualified physician assistants.
+C. The governor shall appoint the physician assistant member from a list of names submitted to the governor by the New Mexico Academy of Physician Assistants or its authorized governing body or council.
+The list shall contain 5 names of qualified physician assistants.

-D. Members shall be appointed to four-year terms, staggered so that not more than three terms expire in a year.
+D. Members shall be appointed to 4-year terms, staggered so that not more than 3 terms expire in a year.
 All board members shall hold office until their successors are appointed and qualified.

-E. A board member failing to attend three consecutive meetings, either regular or special, shall automatically be removed as a member of the board unless excused from attendance by the board for good cause shown."
+E. A board member failing to attend 3 consecutive meetings, either regular or special, shall automatically be removed as a board member unless excused from attendance by the board for good cause shown."

 Section 3.
 Section 61-6-3 NMSA 1978 (being Laws 1989, Chapter 269, Section 3) is amended to read: